 - Supply Chain Management.

-SAP provides industry-specific solutions for almost all niches – manufacturing, pharmaceuticals, healthcare, insurance, security, finance, etc. This, along with the ability to purchase only those modules which are a “fit” are clearly two of the biggest advantages of SAP for businesses of all types and sizes.
+SAP provides industry-specific solutions for almost all niches – manufacturing, pharmaceuticals, healthcare, insurance, security, finance, etc. Along with the ability to purchase only those modules that are a “fit”, it translates into two biggest advantages of SAP for businesses of all types and sizes.

 Who Uses SAP Solutions?

-Success of SAP solutions, of course, is measured by a company’s bottom line.
-And that bottom line is the result of greater efficiency, better business decisions, and more streamlined operations.
+The success of SAP solutions is measured by a company’s bottom line – the result of greater efficiency, better business decisions, and more streamlined operations.

 If you want to understand why do companies use SAP, these reported stats should provide the full answer.